Another Perfect Murder

 in the rain suit worn inside the house.

 I called for Suman.
-A soon as she walked down the stairs and looked at me enquiringly, Sujay came from behind her, covered her mouth with one hand and slit her throat with the other.
+As soon as she walked down the stairs and looked at me enquiringly, Sujay came from behind her, covered her mouth with one hand and slit her throat with the other.
 All this happened in less than a second.

 I called for Suman.
-A soon as she walked down the stairs and looked at me enquiringly, Sujay came from behind her, covered her mouth with one hand and slit her throat with the other.
+As soon as she walked down the stairs and looked at me enquiringly, Sujay came from behind her, covered her mouth with one hand and slit her throat with the other.
 All this happened in less than a second.

 I was horrified at